fonsp/ObservablePlotExperiment.jl/README.md

 Want to learn more how to write a package like this?
 Take a look at Pluto's JS documentation: https://plutojl.org/en/docs/advanced-widgets/

 The source code for this package is actually super easy, take a look!
+And maybe you want to contribute?